New Brunswick Confederation of Regions Party: 1991 provincial election

 The party's greatest success came in the 1991 provincial election.
-Going into the election, the provincial Liberals held all the seats in the legislature, but many conservatives, especially in the Fredericton area and rural southern New Brunswick, were still upset with the PC Party over the bilingualism issue.
-CoR was able to capitalize on the situation and captured 21.04% of the vote (87,256 votes) and eight seats despite running in only 48 of the 58 ridings.
+Going into the election, the Liberals held all the seats in the legislature, but many conservatives, especially in the Fredericton area and rural southern New Brunswick, were still upset with the Progressive Conservatives over the issue of bilingualism.
+CoR was able to capitalize on the situation, winning 21.04% of the vote (87,256 votes) and eight seats despite only running candidates in 48 of the 58 ridings.Despite their success, the CoR Party's leader, Arch Pafford, did not win his seat, placing third behind the Liberal and Progressive Conservative in Miramichi-Newcastle.
+Danny Cameron, who won his seat in York South, was chosen as the party's interim leader following the election.

 The party ran full slates in Northumberland, Westmorland and Victoria counties, which have mixed English-speaking and Acadian populations, and a full slate in the Acadian-but-bilingual Restigouche county.
-The party also nominated one candidate in Kent County, two in Gloucester County.
+The party also nominated one candidate in Kent County and two in Gloucester County.
 No candidates for the CoR ran in the very unilingual French Madawaska County.
-The Progressive Conservatives, which ran a full slate of 58 candidates, received only 20.7% of the vote.
+The Progressive Conservatives, which ran a full slate of 58 candidates, received only 20.7% of the vote and three seats.

-The 1991 election allowed the Confederation of Regions party to sit as the official opposition, and their success prompted pro-bilingual politicians to enshrine section 16.1 in the Charter of Rights to strengthen New Brunswick's bilingualism.
-However, the CoR's leader, Arch Pafford, had not been able to win his seat.
-Danny Cameron was chosen as the interim leader.
+The results allowed the CoR Party to form the official opposition, and their success prompted pro-bilingual politicians in the governing Liberal Party to enshrine section 16.1 in the Charter of Rights in 1993.
+The section guarantees equality between English-speaking and French-speaking residents of New Brunswick.